Everyone’s seen those ads by Nike telling you to go out and “just do it.”

 The strength model theory can also explain why crash diets don’t work.
 If you completely cut out everything unhealthy for a week without allowing yourself any leeway, it’s more tempting to binge when you’re finished and then gain it all back.
 This also can apply to working out for hours 7 days a week, or constantly working for days without having a moment of relaxation.

 You’re not strengthening your willpower—you’re actually weakening it by fatiguing yourself and burning yourself out.
 Treat yourself occasionally and keep your spirits up.

 Ever notice that it’s way harder to get yourself to do something if you feel pressured to do it by somebody else?
 There’s a reason for that.
 According to a study published by researchers Mark Muraven, Marylène Gagné, and Heather Rosman, the reason why you’re exerting willpower may influence you.

 If you feel pressured to exert willpower because of outside sources, it will be more difficult to do than if you are exerting willpower independently.
-That is, if you are dieting because someone else wants you to, it will be much harder to find the willpower than it will if you want to for you.
-Do it because you feel passionately about it, and it will be easier to find the willpower.
+That is, if you are dieting because someone else wants you to, it will be much harder to find the willpower than it will if you want to for yourself.
+Do it because you feel passionate about it, and it will be easier to find willpower.